Skip to main content

 4 mentions Positive Neutral Negative

-The game's replayability is enhanced by player agency and customization, allowing for different clan choices that lead to unique storylines and endings.
-However, some players find the linearity and limited choices diminish its overall replay value, with concerns about the game's length relative to its cost.
+Replayability in the game is enhanced by player agency and customization, allowing for different clan choices that unlock unique storylines and endings.
+However, some players find the game quite linear with limited choices, which may reduce its overall replay value.

 • “This customization encourages replayability, as different clan choices open unique storylines, quests, and endings, providing varied perspectives on the vampire underworld.”

-• “Overall, the game continues the story well from the last two games with more player agency and replayability than its predecessor.”
+• “Overall the game continues the story well from the last two games with more player agency and replayability than Shadows.”

-• “I've not finished it yet - my main hesitations are a) it feels quite linear so I'm not convinced it has much replay value and b) a bit short for the money.”
+• “I've not finished it yet - my main hesitations are: a) it feels quite linear so I'm not convinced it has much replay value, and b) it's a bit short for the money.”

 • humor